temetvince/alaankwa/README.md

             * CHEAT: This hotkey adds satellites to all sectors with jumpgates which don't already have one.
 * LITCUBE'S BOUNCE
     * Ships avoid collisions.

-### M3 specific
-* TERRAN MEMORY CARTOGRAPHERS
-    * Allows Workers to use jump beacons during their job search
-    * Disables jump beacons not located in sectors with Terran Memories!
-* SMUGGLING RUNS
-    * Allows workers to use Pirate bases during their job search
-    * Disabled by default
-        * Enable for normal M3 behavior
-* MINING DRONES
-    * Player owned outposts build mining drones which collect minerals from miners in sector
-* Outposts show themselves as a candidate for export or import jobs
-    * This is helpful for making generic templates that include the outpost where you are creating the template
-* Fixed multiple Supply Drone bugs
-* Economy flowcharts for Mayhem 3

 ### LU + Mods specific
 * ROTATIONAL THRUSTERS